stevekodra/gcp-terraform/01-gce-instance/README.md

 ## Bootstraping the instance

-To bootstrap your instance, please edit file `/files/bootstrap.sh` and state commands you want to run when instance is starting.
+To bootstrap your instance, please edit file `/templates/bootstrap.sh.tpl` and state commands you want to run when instance is starting.

 ## SSH Key

 In order to reach instance, you need to provide SSH key to GCE machine.
-Public part of SSH key is inserted from file `/files/id_rsa.pub`.
-Don't forget to change the file content before actual deployment.
+Public part of SSH key is inserted from variable `ssh_key`.
+Don't forget to change the variable before actual deployment.